Mikahael/PCModderServerFiles-FINAL/README.md

  Example - ?teamMode on
  To revert back to ffamode, use ?ffaMode on

-+?plo - enables or disables explosion when powerup spawns Example - ?plo
++?plo - enables or disables explosion when powerup spawns, Example - ?plo,
  To disable, type ?plo or the same command again

-+?pop - enables or disables popuptext when pwp touched Example - ?pop
++?pop - enables or disables popuptext when pwp touched, Example - ?pop,
  To disable, type ?pop or same command again

-+?flash - enables or disables powerup model addition Example - ?flash
++?flash - enables or disables powerup model addition, Example - ?flash,
  To disable, type ?flash or same command again

-+?lightning - enables or disables powerup lightning effect Example - ?lightning
++?lightning - enables or disables powerup lightning effect, Example - ?lightning,
  To disable, type ?lightning or same command again

 +?floater - enables floater to be turned on
- Example - ?floater
+ Example - ?floater,
- To disable, type ?floater or same command again During daytime, floater is regular/landmine floater During night time, floater is PC floater
+ To disable, type ?floater or same command again, During daytime, floater is regular/landmine floater, During night time, floater is PC floater